EnigmaCurry/homelab/README.md

      * Copy and paste from [atomic/atomic-cloud-config.yml](atomic/atomic-cloud-config.yml)
        into the User Data field.
+Read the setup instructions therein.
 Edit the Environment variables to suit your environment.
 Paste in the API key you generated above.

    * Click Create!
 You can watch the log of the kickstart if you open the console from the droplet page.
 The droplet will install